Combining Experimental and Observational Data for Identification and Estimation of Long-Term Causal Effects: Introduction

-Our first proposed data fusion approach is based on assuming equi-confounding bias for the short-term and long-term outcomes, where we consider both additive and quantile-quantile equi-confounding bias.
-Roughly speaking, the equi-confounding bias assumption posits that the magnitude of the confounding bias for the short-term and the long-term outcome variables are the same.
-This approach is inspired by the literature of difference-in-differences (DiD) framework \citep{card1990impact, angrist2008mostly}, change-in-changes framework \citep{athey2006identification}, and negative control-based causal inference \citep{lipsitch2010negative,tchetgen2014control,sofer2016negative}.
-Our second proposed data fusion approach is based on assuming the existence of an observed confounder in the system called the bespoke instrumental variable (BSIV), such that the short-term and long-term potential outcome variables have the same partial additive association with that confounder.
-The existence of such a variable allows us to relax the equi-confounding bias assumption in the first approach, as in the second approach, we do not assume restrictions on the selection bias for the short-term and the long-term outcomes.
-This approach is based on the recently proposed BSIV causal inference framework of \cite{richardson2021bespoke}.
-Our third proposed data fusion approach is based on the proximal causal inference framework \citep{miao2018identifying,tchetgen2020introduction,cui2020semiparametric}.
-For this approach, we require the existence of a \emph{treatment confounding proxy variable} in the system which is associated with the latent confounder, and is independent of the outcome variables conditional on the treatment and all observed and unobserved confounder variables.
+Our first proposed data fusion approach is based on assuming equal confounding bias for the short-term and long-term outcomes, which we refer to as the \emph{equi-confounding assumption}.
+We consider both additive and quantile-quantile equi-confounding.
+Roughly speaking, the equi-confounding assumption posits that the magnitude of the confounding bias for the short-term and the long-term outcome variables are the same.
+This approach draws inspiration from the literature of difference-in-differences (DiD) framework \citep{card1990impact, angrist2008mostly}, change-in-changes framework \citep{athey2006identification}, and negative control-based causal inference \citep{lipsitch2010negative,tchetgen2014control,sofer2016negative}.
+Our second proposed data fusion approach is based on assuming the existence of an observed confounder in the system called the \emph{bespoke instrumental variable} (BSIV), such that the short-term and long-term potential outcome variables have the same partial additive association with that confounder.
+The existence of such a variable allows us to relax the equi-confounding assumption in the first approach by removing the need for assuming restrictions on the selection bias for the short-term and the long-term outcomes.
+Hence, in the presence of a BSIV in the setting, the researcher should prefer the use of this method over the equi-confounding method.
+This method builds on the BSIV causal inference framework recently introduced by \cite{richardson2022bespoke}.
+Finally, our third proposed data fusion approach relies on the presence of a \emph{proxy variable} of the latent confounder, which is independent of the outcome variables conditional on the treatment and all observed and unobserved confounder variables.
+This approach extends the proximal causal inference framework \citep{miao2018identifying,tchetgen2020introduction,cui2020semiparametric} to the data fusion setting, but requires only a single proxy variable--unlike the standard proximal framework, which relies on two.